Steelhead Fly Fishing & Flies: Plate 1

 Steelhead Fly Fishing & Flies - Plate 1

 This plate is from the 1976 edition of Steelhead Fly Fishing & Flies and shows a selection of steelhead wet flies alphabetically arranged from Admiral through Dr. Spratley.
 All flies on the plate were tied by Harry Lemire.
 Many of these patterns are obscure and not widely known today, so the image is presented here as a historical reference for anglers, fly tyers, and collectors interested in how these flies appeared in the original book.
 Although the image reflects the printing and reproduction quality of the original 1976 edition, the plate remains a useful reference for understanding the form, color, and general character of these classic steelhead patterns.
 Our goal is to preserve both the images and dressing notes for these flies.
-Note: Not every fly shown on this plate has a corresponding dressing note in the 1976 text.
+Note: Not every fly shown on this plate had a corresponding dressing note in the 1976 text.
 When available, dressing notes are included in the Fly Pattern Dictionary, and original background notes from the book are included below.

 Flies Shown on Plate 1